sbdchd/squawk/docs/docs/adding-serial-primary-key-field.md

 Instead of creating the constraint directly, create the `CONSTRAINT` `USING` an index.

-The index will be created in the background and an `ACCESS EXCLUSIVE` lock will only be acquired momentarily to update the table metadata.
+The index will be created in the background and an `ACCESS EXCLUSIVE` lock will only be acquired when updating the table metadata with the `ADD CONSTRAINT ...
+USING` statement.
 See ["require-concurrent"](./require-concurrent.md) for more examples.

 Instead of: